About the Book and Author

 Set in a broken, future England, where suspicion and prejudice is rife, this action packed story is the exciting first title in a phenomenal fantasy teen series with a feisty female heroine who is capable of violent acts, but has a strong moral code making her a tad intimidating, but also rather wonderful!

-Written by Jonathan Stroud this super book will be published later this Spring by Walker Books.
+Written by Jonathan Stroud this super book now has a sequel, also published by Walker Books.

 England has been radically changed by a series of catastrophes – large cities have disappeared and London has been replaced by a lagoon.
 The surviving population exists in fortified towns where they cling to traditional ways, while strangely evolved beasts prowl the wilderness beyond.